-- o Service fees shall be set at 75% above the Medicare-determined usual and customary charge. - A fee will be implemented for those instances when responses that involve the use of drugs or specialized services are provided, but there is no transport - O There will be no charge for responses determined by the Fire Department to be "public assists." - c.
+- o Service fees shall be set at 250% above the Medicare-determined usual and customary charge. - A fee will be implemented for those instances when responses that involve the use of drugs or specialized services are provided, but there is no transport - There will be no charge for responses determined by the Fire Department to be "public assists." - c.
 The method of assessing and collecting fees should be made as simple as possible in order to reduce the administrative and support costs of collection. - d.
 The City will periodically utilize the services of a collection agency when all other reasonable efforts to collect fees and fines have been exhausted; fees for such services to be paid from amounts collected. - e.
 Rate structures should be sensitive to the market price for comparable services in the private sector or other public sector entities. - f.
-All fees and charges shall be adopted by the City Council either by ordinance, resolution or by action of a council committee. - g.
+All fees and charges shall be adopted by the City Council. - g.
 Fees and charges shall be reviewed on an on-going basis, and recommended changes brought forth to the City Council for action, to ensure that they remain appropriate and equitable.